prisms-center/CASMcode_crystallography/python/doc/examples/prim/coupled.rst

 ------------------------------------------------

-This example constructs the prim for simple cubic crystal system with binary occupation DoF, atomic displacement DoF, and strain DoF, using the Green-Lagrange strain metric, and the symmetry-adapted strain basis.
+This example constructs the prim for simple cubic crystal system with binary occupation degrees of freedom (DoF), atomic displacement DoF, and strain DoF, using the Green-Lagrange strain metric, and the symmetry-adapted strain basis.

 To construct this prim, the following must be specified: